How to prepare for the ISO 9001 & ISO 14001 Revisions

 • Supply chain & lifecycle focus

-• Digital & performance reporting
+• Strengthened performance monitoring and reporting

 • Clarified structure & wording